 The question marks on the dates are within the catalog, and Wayne Buxton is an interesting individual to name within the catalog.
 On the History page of the Maine Lobster Festival in Rockport, Mr. Buxton is discussed as a founding member in 1947:

 “An executive committee was formed to work with and advise the group from the very first festival and still continues today.
 The first officers were, Wayne Buxton of the Maine Development Commission; Owen Smith, editor of the Maine Coast Fisherman; Rudolph O. Marcoux, National Sales Director of the Maine Broadcasting System and Percy Keller, Camden’s town manager.
 In addition, the Maine Sea and Shore Fisheries Commission, in the person of Richard Reed, assisted the executive director.”

-I happened to enjoy my first whole lobster at Gurnet Trading Co. in Brunswick, Maine, on September 13, 2018.
+I enjoyed lobster rolls that entire summer of 2018 in Maine, but hadn’t attempted a whole one myself.
+I finally enjoyed my own first whole lobster at Gurnet Trading Co. in Brunswick, Maine, on September 13, 2018.
 When the live lobster I’d chosen was delivered steaming to our table, the platter the lobster was resting on caught my eye:

 In the restaurant I was able to pick up a package of the platters as a souvenir of my first lobster.
 The platters bore the label “Made in China for Christmas Tree Shops, Middleboro, MA”:

-The infographics on the platters seemed to be rather familiar to me.
+The infographics on the platters were at that point rather familiar to me.
 Once I got them home I was able to compare them to the inside of “How To Eat Maine Lobster”.
 Below is a restored image of the inside of the ca. 1950s pamphlet.